Rachit170/Leetcode/README.md

-# Leetcode in this reporestory i will post all my leetcode problems which i have done
+# Leetcode in this repository i will post all my leetcode problems which i have done